Simplify Air Travel with Meds: Free Doctor’s Letter Template

 TSA prefers physical documents for ease of verification, but they may accept a digital copy if it’s clearly legible and accessible.
 It’s always best to carry a printed version in your carry-on to avoid delays or technical issues, such as a dead phone battery.

-If customs doesn’t accept your travel letter, try to remain calm and cooperative.
+It can happen: If customs doesn’t accept your travel letter, try to remain calm and cooperative.
 Provide additional supporting documents, such as your original prescription bottles, and explain your medical needs politely.
-Having your doctor’s contact information on the letter can also help, as customs may choose to verify the information directly.
+Ask that they reach out to your doctor using the contact information provided in the medical letter.

 A travel letter significantly reduces the risk of medication confiscation by explaining the medical necessity of your items.
 However, it doesn’t guarantee protection if the medication is prohibited in the destination country.
 Research local laws before your trip and obtain any required permits in advance for restricted substances.